-Yr 3 was when she went down hill, she was being pulled off me every morning crying as she didn't want to go in.
-Teacher always said she was fine once inside.
-But her little face every time she came home was dark under her eyes and sometimes I would get a call to come and pick her up as she was feeling unwell.
-This went on for 8 months every time I spoke to the teacher with my concerns, she reassured me she was ok.
+When she went into school at 7, she was being pulled off me every morning crying as she didn't want to go.
+Her little face every time she came home was dark under her eyes.
+This went on for 8 months.
+Every time I spoke to the teacher with my concerns, she reassured me Jayne was ok.

-We went in on the Thursday to pick her books up and she was given cards and some of her friends gave her little presents.
-It was a very emotional hour, my friend came in to support us, she put her arm around both of us when we left, we got to her house and I looked at Jayne and she looked so relieved that she knew she wasn't going back to school.
+I investigated homeschooling and decided that enough was enough.
+We went in to pick her books up and she was given cards and some of her friends gave her little presents.
+It was a very emotional hour, my friend came in to support us, she put her arm around both of us when we left.
+I looked at Jayne and she looked so relieved that she knew she wasn't going back to school.

 I got home to see where she was in her lessons.
-I was so shocked there were little notes from Jayne asking for help. eg "I don't understand this."
-We had always said to her if you don't know something they were teaching then leave a questions, it worked in previous years but not yr 3, there were no answers.
-I asked Jayne did they every answer her questions, she shook her head.
+I was so shocked there were little notes from Jayne asking for help, eg "I don't understand this."
+There were no answers.
+I asked Jayne did they ever answer her questions, she shook her head.

 When I gave birth to our daughter my husband thought he was going to lose both of us.
 I went from being medically fit to both of us having medical complications, one of which created by the hospital, I needed an emergency c-section which was not done properly and I had to return for emergency surgery.

 So you can see I would do anything for my little girl.
 We didn't